 Spotted Eagle-Owls occur in various habitats including woodlands, savannas and grasslands, shrublands, semi-deserts and rocky hills.
 They have adapted to living with people and are found in towns and cities, as long as there are gardens and parks where they can hunt at night and roost, undisturbed, during the day.
 They nest on or in buildings, on window ledges, or in owl boxes provided by people, and use streetlights and telephone poles as perches.

 Data from the second Southern African Bird Atlas Project (SABAP2) shows that the Spotted Eagle-Owl occurs right across South Africa.
+There are lots of gaps in this distribution map because the citizen scientists who do the fieldwork for the atlas project are active by day, whereas the Spotted Eagle-Owls are active at night!

 The Spotted Eagle Owl is mostly active at night and before sunset.
 During the day it roosts in trees, or sheltered sites along cliff ledges, under bushes, abandoned buildings, or in burrows of other animals.
 When roosting in trees, it will usually sit close to the trunk with its feathers compressed, eyes closed, and ear-tufts erect.
 Breeding pairs will sometimes roost together, engaging in billing and mutual preening.